Her reasons for not liking an ebook reader include being able to

 - Be available second hand, if they’re out of print or the author’s had a spat with the publisher or distributor.

 - Be complete and untouchable – ebooks have been edited on the fly by publishers.

-As for suviving a fall into liquid; I have no doubt that would be a quick and horible death for my kindle; but I would still have the mix of PDF files, and Amazon books available on my mac. however should I wish to make my kindle watertight; I could place it in a Gripseal frezer bag.
+As for surviving a fall into liquid; I have no doubt that would be a quick and horrible death for my kindle; but I would still have the mix of PDF files, and Amazon books available on my mac. however should I wish to make my kindle watertight; I could place it in a Grip-seal freezer bag.